krukah/robopoker/README.md

 [![license](https://img.shields.io/github/license/krukah/robopoker)](LICENSE)
 [![build](https://github.com/krukah/robopoker/actions/workflows/rust.yml/badge.svg)](https://github.com/krukah/robopoker/actions/workflows/rust.yml)

+`robopoker` is a Rust library to play, learn, analyze, track, and solve No-Limit Texas Hold'em.

 # Overview

-`robopoker` is a Rust library to play, learn, analyze, track, and solve No-Limit Texas Hold'em.
+ This started as my first Rust project before gradually evolving into a state-of-the-art poker solver and analysis tool seeking functional parity with Pluribus<sup>1</sup>, the first superhuman agent in multiplayer No Limit Texas Hold'em.

-The guiding philosophy of this package was to use very tangible abstractions to represent the rules, mechanics, and strategies of NLHE.
+ The guiding philosophy of this crate is to use very precise struct and trait abstractions to represent the rules, mechanics, and strategies of NLHE.
 Every module is modeled as closely as possible to its real-world analogue, while also utilizing clever representations and transformations to be as memory- and compute-efficient as possible.
-Focus on Rust idiomatics is also a goal, avoiding use of unsafe and exploiting strong typing.
+We lean heavily into idiomatic Rust by using lazy functional patterns, efficient data structure representations, infallible type conversions, thread-safe multi-processing, and strictly safe code.

+ The intended use case is a one-time resource-intensive training run that will save information abstractions, k-means clusters, distance metrics, and blueprint profiles to disk for use in later runs or analyses.
+To generate these datasets under arbitrary parametrization, the program will iterate through the following steps:

+1. For each layer of hierarchical abstraction (`preflop`, `flop`, `turn`, `river`):
+   - Generate isomorphic hand clusters by exhaustively iterating through strategically equivalent situations
+   - Initialize k-means centroids using k-means++ seeding over abstract distribution space<sup>2</sup>
+   - Run hierarchical k-means clustering to group hands into strategically similar situations
+   - Calculate Earth Mover's Distance metrics between all cluster pairs
+   - Save abstraction results and distance metrics to disk

+2. Run iterative Monte Carlo CFR training<sup>3</sup>:
+   - Initialize regret tables and strategy profiles
+   - Sample game trajectories using external sampling MCCFR
+   - Update regret values and compute counterfactual values
+   - Accumulate strategy updates with linear weighting
+   - Periodically checkpoint blueprint strategy to disk
+   - Continue until convergence criteria met

+3. Perform real-time search during gameplay (in progress):
+   - Load pre-computed abstractions and blueprint strategy
+   - Use depth-limited subgame solving with blueprint as prior
+   - Dynamically build local game trees
+   - Run targeted Monte Carlo rollouts
+   - Return optimal actions within time constraints

 # Modules